Jump to content

 16. No mate I've got lots of stock cams with the same casting imperfections.
 Basically air pockets in the casting mold.

 17. Above post updated my friend, edited.
 Am I right in thinking these the 4efte come with a heat range 6 plug.
 I'd definitely give it a go, if you are on stock boost pressure you can try copper core plugs (cheaper) and recheck the plugs after 2weeks of running.
 The cooler plugs have a longer reach into the cylinder (closer to the piston crown) this helps improve flame propergation quite a bit on these.
 If you see better mpg and feel better power as well as we see better cylinder temps then at the present tune run a heat range 6 plug, and invest in a platinum tip 6 range plug.
-I'd say th
+I'd say these are the wrong plug for this state of tune.
+Also check your ignition timing using a strobe, and carry out a blink code readout.

 18. What kind of milage do they do a month.
 What's your setup dutchie.
 What's the NGK iridium number on the plug.
 If possible just from looking at the plugs I'd drop a heat range but if the car is run on idle alot it's just choke running (cold start as well as unloaded conditions).
 Hardly any wear on the electrodes. looks like the right 1 is the hottest working to the left getting cooler which normally equates the right 1 being cylinder 1.
-This can normally be seen all over the plug but on these I'm looking at the earth electrode and the base outer ring (were the plug thread
+This can normally be seen all over the plug but on these I'm looking at the earth electrode and the base outer ring (were the plug threads are this is the coolest part of the plug and should be clean from carbon but this area gives away cylinder temperature the most.
+The blacker it is the cooler the cylinder.
+Are you running the standard engine breather system this relates to the 2x different colours of the center plugs 2&3 more brown with alittle cement boil or crust this is either poor fuel atomisation or oil vapour.
+My gess is oil vapour, wear the standard engine breather fouls the 2x center cylinders.

 19. I'm loving Mazda candy Apple red (soul red) at the minute or BMW m4 burnt orange (sunset orange).
 These are the 2x colours I'm stuck at for the full paint on the starlet.
 White wheels always look good or a light gray.
 So many options haha.

-22. Yeh I'll put a picture up. look on Toyota GT turbo site I've explained the 4efte and 4efe Dyno graphs. it's obvious on that, but to confirm I'll get my micrometers on both sets I've got in Fleetwood and post it.
+23. Yeh I'll put a picture up. look on Toyota GT turbo site I've explained the 4efte and 4efe Dyno graphs. it's obvious on that, but to confirm I'll get my micrometers on both sets I've got in Fleetwood and post it.
 I've measured alot of the cams the 5ehfe, 5ehfe acis intake, 4efe ep91 4efte so far have different cams with the exception of the 5ehfe acis having a different exhaust cam as well.
 I have yet to measure the gen1 corolla 4efe and the gen1 ep80 gi which I have in the engines at home ready to come out.
-The 4efte inlet cam adds around 1500 more peak torque in the rpm range
+The 4efte inlet cam adds around 1500 more peak torque in the rpm range on the 4efe drops out very fast around 4500rpm zero valve overlap.
+It's very noticeable hunting the 70 to 120mph speeds alot better.

 ×